billnguyentvlk/git-demo/README.md

 Simple repo to demo some git features
 This repo is gonna be used to demo some git features

+In this demo we are going to go though `git rebase` and `git rebase -i`

 ## Git rebase